 If you are being disturbed by noise from racing vehicles, contact Essex Police by phoning 101.

-If you are being disturbed by 'anti-social behaviour' noise – for example, banging and shouting from next door – you can report this as to:
+If you are being disturbed by 'anti-social behaviour' noise – for example, banging and shouting from next door – and you or the person making the noise live in a council-owned property, you can report this to our tenancy services.
+Go to our anti-social behaviour page for details.

 We are not able to deal with complaints about 'living' noise, such as talking or moving furniture.